Indios de Mayagüez

+History

 The early years

-Baseball had been played in Mayagüez since the Spanish–American War; a city yearbook from the 1970s claimed that the very same day troops of the United States Army invaded the city (August 11, 1898), the troops played an impromptu baseball game on the city's main plaza.
+Baseball had been played in Mayagüez since the Spanish–American War; a city yearbook from the 1870s claimed that the very same day troops of the United States Army invaded the city (August 11, 1898), the troops played an impromptu baseball game on the city's main plaza.
 However, evidence tends to confirm that baseball became a regular pastime in the city by 1902.

 Mayagüez had semi-professional baseball teams prior to the 1938 founding of the team, through various inceptions.
 The earliest team was named "Pope-Hartford" (after the automotive brand), and was organized in 1905 by Santiago Panzardi, the brand's importer.
 It was later substituted by a succession of teams: the Mayagüez Cardinals, the Yaguez, and others.
 These teams played games against organized teams from the rest of the island, Venezuela and Cuba, as well as teams assembled from Negro league baseball players.

 Once the LBPPR was created, the Mayagüez team became a part of it.
 A management team led by Alfonso Valdés Cobián owned the team during its initial years, between 1938 and 1957.

 The Indios won their first LBPPR championship in 1949.
 Originally the Indios played their home games in the facilities of La Liga de París., now named the Santiago Lloréns baseball park, which has been in use since February 14, 1912.
 The team moved from their previous grounds to then-new Isidoro García Baseball Stadium, located near the southwest corner of the city, later that year.